isLonerism/managed-resource-operator/README.md

         namespace: default
     verbs:
     - create
-    - update
     - delete
   namespaces:
   - "*"
 ```

 The following ManagedResourceBinding defines two rules:
-- ANY namespace can CREATE and UPDATE a CustomResourceDefinition object called "tests.example.com"
+- ANY namespace can CREATE a CustomResourceDefinition object called "tests.example.com"
-- ANY namespace can CREATE, UPDATE and DELETE ANY ConfigMap object within the "default" namespace
+- ANY namespace can CREATE and DELETE ANY ConfigMap object within the "default" namespace

 Any field within the 'object' field as well as the 'namespaces' field can either be a specific value or a wildcard value.